zextras/tech-doc/source/carbonio-ce/installation.rst

 Installation
 ============

-The installation is organised in steps, some of which are preliminary configuration tasks, and some is optional.
+The installation on Ubuntu 18.04 and Ubuntu 20.04 is very similar and is organised in steps, some of which are preliminary configuration tasks, and some is optional.

 .. _pre-installation-steps: